 Since you’ll be chopping vegetables the day before Thanksgiving, go ahead and prepare your desserts and appetizers as well if possible.
 Both Pumpkin Pie and Pecan Pie need to cool and set before eating so baking the day before works out perfectly!
 Dips, cheeseballs, and other cold appetizers and finger foods are also just as tasty when prepared ahead of time and free up precious kitchen space Thanksgiving Day.

 Keep Sides Warm the Easy Way

 There’s nothing worse than carving the turkey and realizing that none of your side dishes are still hot!
 The key to keeping sides warm until serving is to store them smartly-wrap in foil and store in the microwave or an insulated cooler to help preserve heat.
-If you’re lucky enough to have that Frigidaire Gallery® Double Wall Oven I mentioned earlier and you’re not using both ovens you can set one to warm to store sides until mealtime.
+If you’re lucky enough to have a double oven I mentioned earlier and you’re not using both ovens you can set one to warm to store sides until mealtime.
 A crockpot set to warm or low can keep dishes like mashed potatoes hot until dinner is on the table and the gravy can easily be kept piping hot in a large Thermos!

 Set Up a Drink Cart

 Kitchens are busy on Thanksgiving Day and guests filtering in and out for beverages can disrupt the work flow-set up a beverage station outside of the kitchen with pitchers, and ice bucket, and glasses so guests can help themselves as needed and save the cook interruptions.
 What are your favorite sanity-savers for Thanksgiving dinner?
 Do you have any tips to add?